codingisforeveryone/python-for-beginners/week2/1_hands_on_lists.md

 >>> print("pear" not in fruits)
 ```

-Challenge:
-Write a one-line statement that prints "Found it!" if "banana" is in the list.

 ### 👨‍💻 TASK 7: Sorting and Reversing

 Lists can be sorted alphabetically or numerically.